 - Is within their desired budget.

-- They can get along with, trust and develop a relationship with over time.
+- They can get along with, trust and develop a relationship over time.

 As one of many financial advisors marketing your services online, how can you connect with prospective clients in an authentic way?

 First, let’s take a step back and discuss why your online presence is so important.
 The projected growth of financial advisors in the US is 30% from 2014 – 2024.
 That means in the very near future clients will have even more options about with whom they entrust their financial future.
 How do you stand out online?
-I have a wild suggestion.
-Be yourself!
+We have a wild suggestion: be yourself!

-Here’s a hint: The 2nd most read page on your website is usually your bio (or about us page).
-Use this page to communicate why you’re in the industry, why you’re passionate about finance, and the experiences you’ve had that make you unique.
-Be honest and authentic and let people get to know you on a more personal level.
+[Spoiler alert] the second most read page on your website is usually your bio (or about us page).
+Typically this page is used to communicate why you’re in the industry, why you’re passionate about finance, and the experiences you’ve had that make you unique.
+It goes without saying that your bio page should be honest and authentic and let people get to know you on a more personal level.
 Perhaps you work with divorced women and you yourself have gone through a divorce, or perhaps you accumulated debt early in life and want to help others find financial independence as you have.

 It’s okay to be vulnerable.
 In fact, the most successful advisors share personal stories and information right on their website or blog, inviting visitors to get to know them better.

 Why did you get into your field of interest?
-How did you chose your career path?
-What makes you well equipped to work with a specific group of clients?
-These are just some of many questions that your prospective client is eager to know.
+How did you choose your career path?
+What makes you well-equipped to work with a specific group of clients?
+These are just some of the many questions that your prospective client is eager to know.
 Your client wants to hear your story and know your purpose.
 Consider sharing a glimpse into your life to build rapport and trust with prospective clients.

 By sharing your story, you have a chance of connecting with a potential client on a more meaningful level.
 Think about your own first impressions of others – we are much more likely to want to reach out and connect with someone we feel we understand a bit about, especially if we feel their story will help them understand us as well.